Give Page Feedback

 For most developers, however, the Active Grid is the perfect tool to implement dynamic worlds, so it's more than likely you will wish to use it.
 For now, even if you think you might not want to use it, it's best to use it until you gain a better understanding of the Streamable Assets Manager.

-40) Enter Play Mode!
+41) Enter Play Mode!
 Everything should be configured correctly and your game world should load in, however if something is not, you should see errors or messages in the console window.
 Please use these (click on each message to see the full text!) to diagnose what is wrong, then use the FAQ chapter to see if you are running into one of the common issues.
-If not, and you cannot figure out what's going, don't hesitate to reach out to us via our Discord Server, the Unity Forums, our Contact Form on the website, or directly via email (buttons for all of these are provided at the top of the Guide Window).
+If not, and you cannot figure out what's going, please don't hesitate to reach out to us via one of the methods listed on our Contact page (though we recommend our Discord Server above all else).

 Return To Section Instructions

-The Active Grid cannot function without a Player assigned.
+The Active Grid cannot function without a Player assigned, as it uses the Player's position to determine which cells should be loaded.
 If you are using a normal Unity Game Object with a Transform Component as your Player, assigning the Player is very simple.
 Just drag and drop the game object to the Player Transform field.

 If you are not using a traditional Transform as your Player or are using a runtime created Player that needs to be assigned via Scripting, please take a look at The Player Sub-Section within the General Settings Section of the Active Grids Chapter, or the Procedural Players Section in the Players Chapter.